 Cowlitz Fish Report

-Last week, Tacoma Power employees recovered 31 winter-run steelhead adults and one coho adult over four days of operations at the Cowlitz Salmon Hatchery separator.
+Last week, Tacoma Power employees recovered 363 winter-run steelhead adults and one cutthroat trout adult over five days of operations at the Cowlitz Salmon Hatchery separator.

 Cowlitz Fish Stats: